 ‘I understand it could be very difficult for you to talk about this.’

-Emphasize the unacceptability of violence but do not judge the perpetrator
+Emphasise the unacceptability of violence, but do not judge the perpetrator

 ‘Violence is unacceptable.
 You do not deserve to be treated this way.’